Garage Dehumidifier Size

 Garages are not normal indoor rooms.

 They open to outside air, store vehicles, collect damp gear, and swing in temperature more than the rest of the house.
-That makes garage dehumidifier sizing less exact than bedroom, basement, or living-room sizing.
+That makes garage dehumidifier sizing less exact than sizing a bedroom, basement, or finished living space.

 Quick Garage Dehumidifier Size Guide

-For the broader sizing framework, use how big of a dehumidifier you need for your home.
+For the broader house-sizing framework, use how big of a dehumidifier you need for your home.

 Common garage humidity factors include: